MCamner/mcamner-journal/docs/knowledge/journal-voice.md

 - **Iteration** — ideas that return, are tested, stay unfinished
 - **Command surfaces** — reducing friction between intent and execution
 - **Local ownership** — owning the layer you are actually in

 ---

-## What the voice avoids

-- Hype or enthusiasm for its own sake
-- Summary without perspective
-- Feature lists
-- Hedged opinions
-- Trend language
-- First-person that announces itself unnecessarily

----